 Who Am I?

-I am a pastor who is currently serving a church in Glendale, Kentucky.
+I am a pastor who is currently serving churches in central Kentucky.
 I was born in Texas, raised in Arkansas and taken across the world through my service in the U.S. Marine Corps.
 I am married to my wife Heather and we have three adult children and a growing family through grandchildren.
 We are trusting that Jesus will keep holding us up as we sojourn through this life and safely arrive at our eternal home.

 I grew up in a Christian home.
 Consequently, I was introduced to the basics of Christian belief at a young age and grew up attending Church services regularly.
 By the time I was about eleven years old, I had a firm conviction that God was real and that Jesus was His Son and I wanted to make those convictions public.
 So I went forward, professing my faith in Jesus, and was baptized in my home Church in Little Rock, AR.
 I experienced no growth, however in my affection toward God or in my dedication to His service.

 Within a couple of years I was in a frame of mind in which I dreaded going to Church and was questioning my parents about certain aspects of Jesus’ death on the cross that revealed that I really had not wrestled with the truth of Christ’s taking my place and bearing my sin.
 Through my mother’s insistence, I reluctantly attended youth meetings at our Church during my eighth grade year.
 I subsequently found myself in an evangelistic service where I was confronted with the question of whether or not I had confidence that I would go to heaven if I died.